Seattle’s 5th Avenue Theatre cancels matinee due to undisclosed ‘security threat’

 The theater received a “credible security threat” at around noon, and shortly after decided to cancel the 1:30 p.m. matinee and contact police, managing director Bernadine Griffin said by phone.

-The person making the threat was familiar to the theater, she said, declining to provide more information on the nature of the threat.
+The person who made the threat was familiar to the theater, she said, declining to provide more information on the nature of the threat.

 The theater wrote on its Twitter account that it was acting on the advice of law enforcement.
-Seattle police did not immediately return a request for comment made by phone.
+Seattle police did not immediately return a phone call requesting comment.

 Most Read Local Stories